4.5 Memory Game

 yourself

-In the core logic of the game, we test if the game is won, it is a matter of testing if all the cards are done, in that case this count is equal to the number of cards in the game
+In the core logic of the game, we test if the game is won by testing if all the cards are done.
+In that case, this count is equal to the number of cards in the game:

 isGameWon